MillerBrainObservatory/LBM-CaImAn-MATLAB/README.rst

 ------------

 If you have MATLAB installed on Windows, you won't be able to run commands from within WSL (i.e. //wsl.localhost/) due to the separate filesystems.
-Pay attention to which environment you install (see `this`_ discussion).
+Pay attention to where your MATLAB install is relative to your `C://` drive. (also see `this`_ discussion).

-The easiest installation method is one of the following:
+The recommended Windows installation method is one of the following:

-- install with git is via `mysys <https://gitforwindows.org/>`_
+- install with git via `mysys <https://gitforwindows.org/>`_

 - download the code from code/Download.zip button on github and unzip to a directory of your choosing **on the windows C:// path** and access via:

 .. code-block:: bash

    $ cd /mnt/c/Users/<Username>/<project-install-path>

-In Linux, Mac, WSL or mysys, clone with the pre-installed git client:
+In Linux, Mac, WSL or mysys, clone this repository with the pre-installed git client:

 .. code-block:: bash